SalCampoJr/SC-Serial-Debugger/README.md

 ### To run the executable

 - Windows operating system
-- No installation required — simply launch `SC-Serial-Debugger.exe`
+- No installation required — simply launch `SCSD.exe`

 ### To run the source code manually